Dental Office Names: How to Name Your Dental Practice

 First, most searches on Google today are local by default.
 Even if someone searches for a dentist without including a local keyword like a city, they are still going to get local results because Google’s algorithms know where they are located.

-That means that using dental and locational keywords in your business name is smart.
-It can help put your practice at the top of Google’s Search Engine Results Page (SERP.)
+That means using dental and locational keywords (as appropriate) in your business name can be beneficial.
+It can help put your practice at the top of Google’s Search Engine Results Page (SERP).

 Optimizing for local keywords is also essential if you want your practice to appear in Google's Local Service ads, which appear at the top of the SERP and highlight your Google reviews.
 The businesses that show up there are more likely to get clicks than those that don't.
-Keep in mind that you will need to get verified with Google to qualify, so local SEO isn't the only requirement.
+Showing up in these local ads requires running Google Ads & having a verified Google Business Profile listing.

-However, search engines are not the only reason to use locational words in the name of your practice.
-For example, if there is a local landmark or park nearby you may be able to incorporate that name into yours.
+However, search engines aren't the only reason to use locational words in the name of your practice.
+For example, if there is a local landmark or park nearby, you may be able to incorporate that name into yours.
 Consider taking advantage of community goodwill when you choose a name for your dental practice.

 This is what Riverwoods Oral & Maxillofacial Surgery did.
 The practice is in Provo, UT near an area known as The Riverwoods.

-You can see that they used the Riverwoods name, and they even incorporated visual representations of the name into their logo design, which includes a tree and a river.
+You can see that they used the Riverwoods name and even incorporated visual representations of the name into their logo design, including a tree and a river.

 5. Your Patients and Target Audience